project-ncl/pnc-web-ui-angularjs-e2e-tests/README.md

 ## Environment setup

-Update the environment `cypress.json` file with the URL of PNC UI that you want to test at here: ./cypress.json
+1. Update the environment `cypress.json` file with the URL of PNC UI that you want to test at here: ./cypress.json

 ```
 {
-  "baseUrl": "<URL of PNC UI to Test>",
+  "baseUrl": "<URL of PNC UI to Test>"
-  "chromeWebSecurity": [set to true for servers]
 }
 ```

+ - NOTE: Add `"chromeWebSecurity": false` if you want to test with localhost.

-Update the environment `env.json` file with the URL of PNC UI that you want to test at here: ./cypress/fixtures/env.json
+2. Update the environment `env.json` file with the credentials of PNC UI that you want to test at here: ./cypress/fixtures/env.json

 ```
 {
-  "PNC_USERNAME": <your username for pnc>,
+  "PNC_USERNAME": "<your username for pnc>",
-  "PNC_PASSWORD": <your password for pnc>,
+  "PNC_PASSWORD": "<your password for pnc>",
   "HEADLESS": false
-}
 }
 ```